A Literary Offering: Bach, Books, and Banter

 In “Beethoven: A Life in Nine Pieces”, musicologist Laura Tunbridge presents a fresh biography of Ludwig van Beethoven through nine key compositions that mark significant moments in his life.
 Each chapter focuses on a specific piece, such as the Eroica Symphony or the Ode to Joy, linking the music to Beethoven’s personal struggles, including his battle with hearing loss, complex friendships, and reactions to political upheavals.
 Tunbridge illustrates how these works reflect his genius and humanity—showcasing his temperamental nature, financial difficulties, and unfulfilled desires.
 With historical context and musical analysis, the book appeals to both music enthusiasts and general readers, offering a deeper appreciation of Beethoven’s legacy and the universal themes in his music.

-Connection to OBF 2025 Programming: At the Festival this summer, selected works from Beethoven’s First Akademie, a self-produced concert that took place on April 2, 1800, at Vienna’s Burgtheater, will be performed in Beall Hall in celebration of OBF’s Berwick Academy 10th Anniversary.
+Connection to OBF 2025 Programming: At the Festival this summer, selected works inspired by Beethoven’s First Akademie, a self-produced concert that took place on April 2, 1800, at Vienna’s Burgtheater, will be performed in Beall Hall in celebration of OBF’s Berwick Academy 10th Anniversary.
 This concert was Beethoven’s public debut as both a composer and pianist, aimed at establishing his reputation in the competitive Viennese music scene.
 Founded in 2015 with support from the Berwick family, the Berwick Academy provides high-level training in historically informed performance (HIP) for young musicians specializing in Baroque and Classical music.
 By fostering collaboration with industry professionals and experienced musicians, the Academy plays a crucial role in early music education in the United States.
 It is dedicated to nurturing future performers who will continue the legacy of Bach and Baroque music while offering fresh perspectives on timeless repertoire.

 February 6-27